Subscribe to the FWD: by Selzy email marketing digest and get actionable tips, trends, and 21 growth ideas to try today.

-Data-driven email marketing is the approach of using data to inform and improve your email strategy.
+Data-driven email marketing is an approach of using data to inform and improve your email strategy.
 It is a continuous cycle of collecting data, analyzing it, applying it to your email strategy, testing, and measuring the results.
-Then, you repeat the cycle and make adjustments based on the feedback and insights you get.
+Once the cycle is completed, the email marketing strategy is adjusted based on the feedback and insights, and then the cycle is repeated.

-By using data to answer these questions, your business can create more relevant, personalized, and effective email campaigns that resonate with your audience and drive conversions.
+By answering these questions, you can create more relevant, personalized, and effective email campaigns that resonate with your audience and drive conversions for your business.

 Data-driven email marketing can help you: